jl-oclinux/SecWinBatchMode/README.md

  * `-exp` : this is just a shortcut to import the `Experimental.psm1` module.
    This option is mainly used by developers to help test new tweaks.

+### Tasks

+The goal is not to change anything in the SWMB installation folder.
+Two scheduled tasks are configured.
+One takes place at machine startup (Boot) and the other at user login (Logon).

+These two tasks will look for their parameters in the `C:\ProgramData\SWMB\Presets` folder.
+ * CurrentUser-Logon.ps1 - Load preset at user logon `C:\ProgramData\SWMB\Presets\CurrentUser-Logon.preset`
+ * LocalMachine-Boot.ps - Load preset  at boot `C:\ProgramData\SWMB\Presets\LocalMachine-Boot.preset`

+If a module with the same name (with extension `.psm1`) exist in the folder `C:\ProgramData\SWMB\Modules`, it's will be import.

+An event is created in Application journal at begin and end of the task.
+Output of the task are redirected in a log file inside the folder `C:\ProgramData\SWMB\Logs`.

+Two preset `CurrentUser-Logon-Test.preset` and `LocalMachine-Boot-Test.preset`
+are copied on folder `C:\ProgramData\SWMB\Presets`.
+They could serve for test or as simple example.
+Do not modify these examples directly, they will be updated in the next software update.
+Rename them and modify them.

 ### Integration into another Git project

 One way to use SWMB is to integrate it in one of your projects as a Git subtree.